 Important Notices for this Waterbody

-In 2018, the spillway of Fluvanna Ruritan Lake sustained storm damage that needs repair.
+The spillway of Fluvanna Ruritan Lake sustained storm damage that needs repair.
 The lake is being maintained at a lower level (3–5 feet below normal pool) to limits the amount of discharge released through the spillway until repairs can be made.
 Planning for the repair project has begun and the agency is looking to secure funding to complete the project.
-We apologize for any inconvenience this may cause.
 Any updates on the repairs or water levels will be posted on this page.

 Located in Northwestern Fluvanna County, this public lake was developed with support from the Fluvanna Ruritan Club, which secured the location and land for the lake.
 County residents fondly refer to this lake as Ruritan Lake.